SDubs1/byteguide/README.md

 ### Landing Page

 - Welcome to ByteGuide!
-- What is web3? (links to "Learn" section)
+- What is web3?
+(Explore the "Learn" section for an introduction to web3 technologies)
-- How do I use web3? (links to "Guides" section)
+- How do I use web3?
+(Discover wallets and staking in "Guides" section)
-- How do I not screw it all up? (links to "Best Practices" section)
+- How do I not screw it all up?
+(Find essential tips in the "Best Practices" section)

 ### Learn